coditory/quark-config/README.md

 ### Parsing and formatting a config

-Quarkus Config supports following formats:
+Quark Config supports the following formats:
 - yaml
 - json
 - properties